-Located at a distance of 30 km from the main city, Cherai beach is a shallow beach and thus is ideal for swimming.
-Some of the other water sports activities offered here include surfing, speed boat ride, canoeing and so on.
-The beach is located on the northern-end of the Vypeen Island and is a blend of backwaters and sea.
-Chinese fishing nets is another attraction here on the waterfront.
+Located at a distance of 30 km from the main city, Cherai Beach is a shallow beach and thus is ideal for swimming.
+Some of the other water sports activities offered here include surfing, speed boat ride, canoeing, and so on.
+The beach is located on the northern end of Vypeen Island and is a blend of backwaters and the sea.
+Chinese fishing nets are another attraction here on the waterfront.

-Do not miss a visit to the backwaters that are just a few minutes away from the Cherai beach.
-Lucky visitor might spot a dolphin in the waters.
-The natural beauty and serenity are worth-admiring.
+Do not miss a visit to the backwaters that are just a few minutes away from Cherai Beach.
+The lucky visitor might spot a dolphin in the waters.
+The natural beauty and serenity are worth admiring.
 Collect the colorful shells, which wash ashore.
 Partake in kite flying or simply enjoy a bicycle ride to the nearby villages.

 Famous for: Swimming; Water sports; Backwater visit; Kite flying, bicycle ride.

 Out of the three crescent-shaped beaches in Kovalam, Lighthouse Beach is probably the most popular one.
 The other two are Samudra and Hawa or Eve’s beaches.
 The beach gets its name from the 30 m high lighthouse, Vizhinjam lighthouse, made atop a hill.
 As you take a walk on the silver sands, the calm sea waves caress your feet.
 Treat your eyes to the memorable sunset views.
 Partake in activities like swimming, surfing, and parasailing.
 The popularity of this beach coincides with the Baga beach of Goa.